 Marketing keeps changing.
 And in recent years the driving force has been visuals.
 Digital marketing used to picking just the right words and messages and sharing them on the right platforms.
-But now things have to changed – less text please, more graphics – people would rather see it than read it.
+But now things have to change – less text please, more graphics – people would rather see it than read it.
 Attention span has significantly shortened.
 You must deliver the perfect mix of text and images to get the attention you seek.

 These are some of the best tools you can use to create your next visual marketing campaign.